PlantandFoodResearch/MCHap/docs/assemble.rst

 However, the default parameters will not represent a sensible choice for every situation and it is worth considering what a sensible value should be.

-Sample parameters
+Basic parameters
 ~~~~~~~~~~~~~~~~~

-Sample parameters are used to specify information about each sample.
-Some of parameters (e.g., ploidy) have obvious importance when calling genotypes.
+Some parameters (e.g., ploidy) have obvious importance when calling genotypes.
 However, other parameters can have more subtle effects on the results.

+- ``--reference``: Specify a reference genome.
+This is optional but highly recommended when
+  working with CRAM files instead of BAM files.
+Specifying the reference genome speeds up
+  reading data from CRAM files.
+It also may be necessary if the CRAM files link to a missing
+  reference genome.

 - ``--ploidy``: The ploidy of all samples in the analysis (default = ``2``, must be a
   positive integer).